Saturday 22nd June, 2019

 Firing procedures and post firing reduction demonstrated.
 Most of the firing will be done for participants.

-Terra Sigillata discussed and making process demonstrated.
+Terra Sigillata will be discussed and making process demonstrated.

 This workshop is conducted mostly outdoors at Northcote Pottery Supplies, sensible non-synthetic clothes and closed footware are a must.